Unsettled Voices

 INDIGENOUS MUSIC, VISUAL, AND SPOKEN WORD PERFORMANCE

-Drawing upon The Broad’s reforestation project, Social Forest: Oaks of Tovaangar, South Africa’s Truth and Reconciliation Commission, and Joseph Beuys’s social sculptures in post-World War II Germany, Tongva educator and musician Lazaro Arvizu, Jr. (Los Angeles) and Khoi Khoi violist Lynn Daphne Rudolph (Johannesburg) will perform a new work that will bring us closer to the land and the practices of its original caretakers as they reveal how their creative practice empower them to reanimate their respective Indigenous cultures.
+Drawing upon The Broad’s reforestation project, Social Forest: Oaks of Tovaangar, South Africa’s Truth and Reconciliation Commission, and Joseph Beuys’s social sculptures in post-World War II Germany, Tongva (Gabrielino) educator and musician Lazaro Arvizu Jr. (Los Angeles) and Khoi Khoi violist Lynn Daphne Rudolph (Johannesburg) will perform a new work that will bring us closer to the land and the practices of its original caretakers as they reveal how their creative practice empower them to reanimate their respective Indigenous cultures.
 Arvizu and Rudolph will invite the audience into a creative call-and-response and dialogue that engages what reconciliation means today in Tovaangar—or what we now call Los Angeles.

 Photos courtesy of the artists